doloslyf-creator/bengaluruapp2/next-steps.md

-# OwnItRight Platform - Immediate Next Steps
+# OwnitWise Platform - Immediate Next Steps

 ## 🎯 Current Status
 Your comprehensive property advisory platform is **95% complete** with all major systems implemented: